spherity/dpp-vocabulary/docs/contexts/dbp/vocabulary.md

 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_carbonFootprint_carbonFootprintPerLifecycleStage_lifeCycleStage_Distribution |
 | **Expected Value** | Numerical value representing kg of CO2 equivalent from transportation and logistics |

----

 #### 7.3.4 Recycling {#DigitalBatteryPassport_carbonFootprint_carbonFootprintPerLifecycleStage_lifeCycleStage_Recycling}

-The *Recycling* phase measures emissions related to the end-of-life management of the battery, including the collection, dismantling, and processing of materials for reuse or disposal.
+The `Recycling` phase measures emissions related to the end-of-life management of the battery, including the collection, dismantling, and processing of materials for reuse or disposal.
 Recycling efforts can significantly impact the overall carbon footprint of the battery lifecycle.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|